MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/curves/curvesexample1.md

 {{<imagegallery 2 "/images/tutorials/dataobjects/curves" "before_split" "after_split">}}

 If the flag *Split columns into data sets* is set to *TRUE*, then a table with more than two columns is split into different *CurveData* objects.
-This gives the user the possibility to assign for each series a different style and title.
+This gives the user the possibility to assign a different style and title for each series.

 ### Titles and styles
 Let's do this.
 Open the panel of the `SoDiagram2D` module and check *Draw legend*.
 Enter *"Curve1 Curve2"* into the *Title(s)* text box and click *Update* {{<mousebutton "left">}}.